MD Program

 Admission Requirements

-Penn State University College of Medicine is committed to developing tomorrow’s diverse group of humanistic, systems-thinking physicians who will serve people in times of health and in times of illness.
-We seek strong applicants who come to medicine with a passion to serve and a commitment to excellence and life-long learning.
-In today’s rapidly changing healthcare environment, physicians must acquire a depth of understanding in the life sciences, humanities, clinical sciences and health system sciences.
-We seek students who bring a full, rigorous and holistic background of study and experiences to medical school and who are poised for the depth and breadth of learning demanded for tomorrow’s physician scholars and leaders.
+Penn State College of Medicine is committed to developing tomorrow's diverse group of humanistic, systems-thinking physicians who will serve a broad spectrum of communities and lead in many areas of our health care system.
+We seek applicants who come to medicine with a passion to serve and a commitment to excellence and life-long learning.
+We seek students who bring a full, rigorous, and holistic backgrounds of study and experiences to medical school.

-We accept students in good standing who will be graduates of accredited colleges and universities in the U.S. or Canada before matriculation to Penn State College of Medicine.
-There are no restrictions on the type of major a student chooses.
-The Medical College Admission Test (MCAT) is required and used along with other data to predict success in our educational program
+We accept students with good standing backgrounds who are, or will be, graduates of accredited colleges and universities in the U.S. or Canada before matriculation to Penn State College of Medicine.
+There are no restrictions on the type of major a student selects who possesses competencies in the designated prerequisite areas outlined below.
+The Medical College Admissions Test (MCAT) is required and used in a holistic manner with other aspects of the application in the selection process.

 Prerequisite Preparation For Admission